BLADDER CANCER OVERVIEW

 Cancer of the urinary bladder is one of the most common cancers.
 The most common type of bladder cancer in the United States and western Europe is urothelial carcinoma, also known as transitional cell carcinoma (TCC).
 Other types of bladder cancer are also found occasionally, including squamous carcinoma (which resembles skin cancer under the microscope) and adenocarcinoma (which has a glandular pattern, similar to bowel cancer, under the microscope).

-In other areas of the world, such as the Northern African and Mediterranean regions, squamous carcinoma is seen more often, although urothelial cancers (or TCC) remain the most common tumors there as well.
+In other areas of the world, such as the Northern African and Mediterranean regions, squamous carcinoma may be seen more often in areas where Schistosomiasis is endemic, although urothelial cancers (or TCC) remain the most common tumors there as well.

 This topic will discuss the symptoms, diagnosis, and staging of transitional cell carcinoma.